EzioTheDeadPoet/SME-FT-/README.md

 It got refined and has grown ever since and became a resource...
 - for LE players to make an easy move to SE with a ready to mod setup.
 - for SE players wanting a fast ready to mod setup.
+- for SE mod and Patch authors as a test bench.

 This modlist is a utility for modders, to speed up their initial MO2 setup.
 For people who just want a vanilla experience with all the unofficial patches and fixes.